wdv4758h/pypy-extradoc/scipyUS2016/proposal.rst

 anything to the crowded field of ahead-of-time solutions like cython or other just-in-time solutions like Numba?
-The PyPy team feels very strongly that we can, and in this talk I will try to outline PyPy's approach to intgrating numpy and the SciPy stack over this alternative interpreter.
+The PyPy team feels very strongly that we can, and in this talk I will try to outline PyPy's approach to intgrating numpy and the SciPy stack on top of this alternative interpreter, after a brief introduction of the RPython toolchain and the PyPy interpreter.

 We have been working for a number of years on an alternative implementation of the ndarray, tightly integrated to the PyPy machinary.